 Some of our students will be arriving with general concerns about their health and well being, others with uncertainties about their academic readiness, and some with disabilities or mental health diagnoses.
 I think we will all start this semester with a heightened awareness of and empathy for the many different challenges our students have faced... and will continue to face in the coming semester.

-At our recent CITL Summer Workshop, several presenters shared information about our how our students are doing and shared concrete tips for instructors: Professor Lucy Napper (Psychology) and her research team presented the results of their recent study of Lehigh students’ sense of belonging; librarian Jasmine Woodson shared advice on incorporating inclusion through course materials; and CITL’s Greg Skutches facilitated a panel discussion in which six current Lehigh students discussed their recent experiences as learners and their hopes for the coming academic year.
+At the 2021 CITL Summer Workshop, several presenters shared information about our how our students are doing and shared concrete tips for instructors: Professor Lucy Napper (Psychology) and her research team presented the results of their recent study of Lehigh students’ sense of belonging; librarian Jasmine Woodson shared advice on incorporating inclusion through course materials; and CITL’s Greg Skutches facilitated a panel discussion in which six current Lehigh students discussed their recent experiences as learners and their hopes for the coming academic year.
 If you are looking to deepen your understanding of this topic, I encourage you to view those presentations.

 Begin your first class meeting with an honest acknowledgement of the many challenges you and your students have faced since March 2020.
 Your students appreciate it when you share your thoughts about the realities of the present moment and about ongoing challenges.
 And they appreciate it even more when you invite them to share their stories, hopes, and concerns.
 Create time during class for brief check-ins, where students spend the first few minutes of class talking to a partner about some topic.
 The topic could be general (e.g., “How was your weekend?”
 “How are you feeling today?”), content-related (e.g., “What was the most interesting or confusing part of the reading/homework?”), or designed to spark their curiosity about the day’s subject.
 See more suggestions from Lehigh faculty ...or add your own.
 (Looking for general advice on your first day?
 See CITL's "Getting Started Teaching at Lehigh: Ten Tips" or James Lang's Chronicle article, "How to Teach a Good First Day of Class")